d2l-ai/d2l-en/chapter_introduction/intro.md

 :width:`500px`

-As you can see, there's a cat in the picture, and a rooster, a dog, a donkey and a bird, with some trees in the background.
+As you can see, there is a cat in the picture, and a rooster, a dog, a donkey and a bird, with some trees in the background.
 Depending on what we want to do with our model ultimately, treating this as a binary classification problem might not make a lot of sense.
 Instead, we might want to give the model the option of